graydove/SAFE/README.md

 # SAFE:  Simple Preserved and Augmented FEatures

-This is the official Pytorch implementation of our paper:
+This is a personal reproduction of Pytorch implementation of paper:

 > [Improving Synthetic Image Detection Towards Generalization: An Image Transformation Perspectives](https://arxiv.org/abs/2408.06741)
 >